Southeast Forestlands logoSoutheastForestlands

 • Sell timber before biological maturity

-• Accept pricing based on convenience instead of competition
+• Accept pricing based on convenience instead of competitive exposure

-• Underestimate how harvest damage impacts future rotations
+• Underestimate how harvest damage may impact future rotations

 • Miss opportunities to improve timber quality before selling

-A consulting forester evaluates these risks early and helps landowners develop a plan that aligns financial return with long-term land health.
+A consulting forester can evaluate these risks early and help landowners develop a plan that aligns financial return with long-term land health.

-For landowners whose markets and haul corridors overlap southward, regional pricing and buyer pressure often mirror conditions in Jefferson County, MS, making this page a useful reference:
+For landowners whose markets and haul corridors overlap southward, regional pricing and buyer pressure often mirror conditions in Jefferson County, MS, which can be a useful reference point.

 Selling Timber in Claiborne County Without Guesswork